 This is a non-descriptive source of protein which is low in omega fatty acids as the oil is pressed out.
 The quality of this ingredient in pet food is suspect, as poor quality and rancid fish are often used.
 It’s found in approximately 8% of pet foods on the market.

 This includes salmon oil.
 Very rich in Omega 3 and Omega 6 fatty acids, which are absolutely excellent for heart health.
 This is one of the finest, if not the finest, fat source possible in pet foods.

 Another great fat source, with Omega 3 and Omega 6 fatty acids for heart health.
 Cheap foods will almost never have this.

 Much like humans, animals benefit from fruits as well.
 They’re excellent sources of fiber and vitamins.
-Some you’ll see in foods include blueberries★★★ Gimmicky, not enough used for benefit to eyes., cranberries★★★ Gimmicky, not enough used in food to help the urinary tract., and apples.
+Some you’ll see in foods include blueberries, cranberries, and apples.
 It’s an expensive ingredient, so expect to find this in your finer foods.

 Meats (chicken, turkey, duck, etc.):

 Any time a meat is named on the label, this is a good thing as long as “by-product” isn’t behind it.
 However, be advised that if the word “meal” is not behind it, they are weighing it BEFORE it is dehydrated for inclusion in the dry food, which gives sort of a false ranking of what proportion of it is really included in the food.
 This leads us to the next entry….